-How to Cook Two Pepper Soup (v)
+How to Cook Two Pepper Soup (ve)

+Two Pepper Soup is a spectacular dish.
 Bursting with immunity bursting antioxidants and vitamins, this soup brings together two stunning colours to impress any dining table.
 Use only firm fresh peppers as they will give a stronger colour and make the finished dish look more dramatic and have a richer taste.
 This recipe freezes well and can be made in advance and stored in the refrigerator for up to two days.

 Serves 6